Bush2021/ungoogled-Chromium/README.md

 # Chromium
-A Graceful and Powerful Customized Browser,Based on Chromium Sync Hibbiki
+A Elegant and Powerful Customized Browser,Based on Chromium Sync Hibbiki